dartsidedev/grind75/README.md

 Solution.
 If both input values are smaller than current, go to the left, if both bigger, go to the right.
 If one is smaller, the other one is bigger, it's an LCA.
-If current value matches, it's an LCA.
+If current value matches, it's an LCA.  (the two LCA conditions can be "fused" into one, if you really want to)
 </details>